• Skip to primary navigation

 The exact contents of an MRE will vary from pouch to pouch, and that’s intentional.
 If you’re eating these on a regular basis they’re designed to give you some variation.

-Civilian MREs have much less variation, as they’re only designed for very short term emergency use.
+Civilian MREs have much less variation, as they’re only designed for very short-term emergency use.
 Expect to find:

-• 1 Extra Treat (candy)
+- 1 Extra Treat (candy)

 Military MREs are almost twice as big, with many more calories and sides.
-The meal itself is higher protein, and there are two dozen options (only a few of which are pasta).
+The meal itself is higher in protein, and there are two dozen options (only a few of which are pasta).
 Expect to find:

-• 1 Beverage Powders (Hot Chocolate, Grape Drink, Protein Powder)
+- 1 Beverage Powders (Hot Chocolate, Grape Drink, Protein Powder)

-Everything about the Military Grade MRE is higher quality, and even the spoon is more durable than your average plastic spoon.
+Everything about the Military Grade MRE is of higher quality, and even the spoon is more durable than your average plastic spoon.

 How to Cook an MRE